Ramin Isayev: Legal issues and conviction

 In July 2023, Azerbaijani media reported that Isayev had been arrested on suspicion of embezzling 16 million manats (US$9.4 million) during his leadership at SOCAR AQS.

 On 16 September 2025, the Baku Court of Grave Crimes convicted Isayev of embezzlement, money laundering, abuse of office, and fraud, sentencing him to 14 years in prison.
 The court found that he had diverted more than 54 million manats (US$31.7 million) for personal use.
 His assets, including real estate and large cash holdings, were confiscated.

 Prosecutors alleged that Isayev placed relatives and associates in high-paid posts, created companies that later won state tenders, laundered funds through property purchases in Turkey (where he obtained citizenship under the name Ramin Ali Hakan), and misused loans from the International Bank of Azerbaijan.
 They also accused him of organizing cyberattacks against SOCAR AQS.

 Although he denied wrongdoing and claimed his family's wealth came from prior business activities, the court upheld the prosecution's case.
 The ruling was described by local outlets as one of the most significant corruption cases involving a corporate executive in Azerbaijan.

+The conviction of Isayev has been characterized by international legal experts as a landmark case in global anti-corruption efforts.
+According to the Gibson Dunn 2025 Year-End FCPA Update, the case serves as a key indicator that non-U.S. jurisdictions are increasingly maintaining high levels of scrutiny and pursuing aggressive penalties for corporate misconduct, even during periods of shifting enforcement priorities in the United States.